Remember those job skills test in high school? Or the workplace personality profiles that some folks make you take?

 I’m working on the Comprehensive Guide to VA Survivor Benefits for the surviving spouses (men and women) of deceased Veterans.

-Click on this text, or on the image to the left, tell me your email, and I’ll let you know when the Veterans Survivor Handbook is about to be published.
+Click on this text, or on the image below, tell me your email, and I’ll let you know when the Veterans Survivor Handbook is about to be published.

 When I publish the book, I’ll be sure to include a special offer for those that are on this email list.